 Tamoxifen (available as a generic) blocks estrogen from binding to breast cancer cells.
 It is a hormonal therapy that can be used before or after menopause.

-Aromatase inhibitors (AIs) decrease the amount of estrogen made by the body.
+Aromatase inhibitors (AIs, all available as generics) decrease the amount of estrogen made by the body.
 These drugs include anastrozole (Arimidex), exemestane (Aromasin), and letrozole (Femara).
 AIs are effective in treating breast cancer in postmenopausal people or premenopausal people who are also receiving ovarian suppression.

 Ovarian suppression refers to the use of drugs or surgery to stop the ovaries from producing estrogen.
 It may be used in addition to another type of hormonal therapy for people who have not been through menopause.
 There are 2 methods used for ovarian suppression: